-Researchers at Stanford, Harvard and the Census Bureau recently published an extensive study comparing income inequality between genders and races in the United States.
+Researchers at Stanford, Harvard and the Census Bureau recently published an

 Anonymous earnings and demographic data gathered from 20 million children in America revealed how incomes varied in their adulthood — virtually every American in their 30s — based on their demographic, reports The New York Times.

 One of its findings indicated that discrepancies continue between Black and White boys despite growing up in families with the same income, family structures, education levels, and even amount of accumulated wealth.

 Based on the study titled “Race and Economic Opportunity in the United States: An Inter-generational Perspective,” White boys who grow up rich tend to remain wealthy, while rich Black boys are more likely to become poor than to stay wealthy as they grow into adults.

 A daily dose of Asian America's essential stories, in under 5 minutes.

 Get our collection of Asian America's most essential stories to your inbox daily for free.

 Compared with Asian-Americans, however, Caucasians appear to have slightly lower upward mobility.

 While both Asians and Whites are more likely to move up the income ladder than go down it, children of Asian immigrants in general have been found to slightly edge them out.
 As for Asian-American children whose mothers were born in the United States, they at least fare just about equally well with White kids.

 The research further revealed that Asian-American women significantly have higher upward mobility than both White and Black women.